Communist Party of India: After independence

-The Communist Party of India, along with its units in Bombay, Maharashtra and Gujarat, decided to start armed operations in the area in the July 1954.
-Both the areas were liberated by the beginning of August.
-Communist leaders like Narayan Palekar, Parulekar, Vaz, Rodriguez, Cunha and others emerged as the famous Communist leaders of this movement.
+The CPI was involved in the Liberation of Dadra and Nagar Haveli.
+Along with its units in Bombay, Maharashtra, and Gujarat, the party decided to begin armed operations in the area in July 1954.
+Both Dadra and Nagar Haveli were liberated by the beginning of August.
+Communist leaders like Narayan Palekar, Parulekar, Vaz, Rodriguez, Cunha, and others emerged as the Communist leaders of the movement.
 Thereafter, the struggle to liberate Daman and Diu was begun by the Communist Party in Gujarat and other forces.